aymenhafeez/aymenhafeez.github.io/src/content/post/2026-03-31-nvim-jupyter-notebooks.md

 ```

 when you hit enter after the for loop line, the next line gets indented automatically.
-But when this text gets sent over the PTY the indentation gets paster literally on top
+But when this text gets sent over the PTY the indentation gets pasted literally on top
 of each new line being autoindented.
-This leads to the text being pasted in as:
+This leads to the text being pasted in as

 ```python
 for i, j in range(n):